top of page

 SOE toothbrush 12.png

 This is scarce WW2 SOE “Special Operations Executive” Escape and Evasion Toothbrush with hidden escape compass, this one is complete with its concealed compartment, cover and holding ring, would be very difficult to find in this superb used condition.
+Extremely hard to find.

 WW2 RAF / SOE escape & evasion 'fly' button compass, type 6